build-on-aws/content/concepts/concepts/how-to-design-and-implement-an-effective-incident-response-strategy/index.md

 Correction of errors (CoEs) or Root Cause Analysis refers to the process of objective deep dives into customer impacting events after mitigation or resolution.
 CoEs are effective when they are performed with a learning mindset, are blameless, and focus on architecture, tooling and process improvements and not on the operators themselves.
 CoEs lead to improvements to testing procedures, design, architecture, or deployment strategies.

 Continuous improvement of incident management practices can involve weekly operational reviews, experienced operator reviews of procedures, communications plans and incident severity definitions, and planned chaos engineering experiments in lower or production environments.

+For details on how to build an effective CoE process, please refer to the blog [here](https://aws.amazon.com/blogs/mt/why-you-should-develop-a-correction-of-error-coe/).

 Important Key Performance Indicators (KPIs) for evaluating the effectiveness of CoEs and continuous improvement processes include 1/Mean time between failures (MTBF), 2/reduction in operator errors, and 3/number & percentage of improvement tasks completed per plan.